francoisGu/isha-soulace/README.md

 Run "php artisan migrate" to migrate other database tables.

+Run "php artisan db:seed" to seed the database.

 If you need further help, you can refer to the links above for the web server solution you are using.

 ###Other